 Luca Pollonini is an Assistant Professor in the Department of Engineering Technology at the University of Houston.
 His research interest is in development of NIRS instruments and analytical methods for functional brain imaging and tissue oxygenation.
 In addition, he is interested in functional brain connectivity and multimodal integration of fNIRS and EEG.

-Felix Scholkmann is a research associate at the Biomedical Optics Research Laboratory of the University Hospital Zurich, University of Zurich, Switzerland.
+Felix Scholkmann is a lecturer at the University of Zurich, Switzerland, and a research associate at the Biomedical Optics Research Laboratory of the University Hospital Zurich, University of Zurich, Switzerland as well as at the University of Bern, Switzerland.
 His research focuses on biomedical signal processing, biomedical optics (development and application of functional near-infrared spectroscopy (fNIRS) for human optical neuroimaging), neuroscience, integrative human physiology and biophysics.

 Meryem Ayşe Yücel is an Instructor of Radiology at Harvard Medical School and an Assistant in Biomedical Engineering at Massachusetts General Hospital.
 She is an active contributor to the evolving field of fNIRS research and has directed and performed various fNIRS human imaging studies at the MGH Martinos Center for Biomedical Imaging, including fNIRS assessment of pain during surgery and bedside monitoring of patients with epilepsy.
 Her current research interests span functional neuroimaging and cognitive science.